awsdocs/amazon-kendra-developer-guide/doc_source/index-document-types.md

   + Plain text documents
   + PDFs

-You can add documents directly to an index by calling the [ BatchPutDocument ](API_BatchPutDocument.md) operation\.
+You can add documents directly to an index by calling the [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) API\.
 You can also add documents from a data source\.
-For information about adding files to a data source, see [Adding documents from a data source](data-source.md)\.
-For an example that shows how to add Microsoft Word documents directly to an index from an Amazon S3 bucket, see [Adding documents from an Amazon S3 bucket](in-adding-plain-text.md)\.
+For information about adding files to a data source, see [Adding documents from a data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source.html)\.
+For an example that shows how to add Microsoft Word documents directly to an index from an Amazon S3 bucket, see [Adding documents from an Amazon S3 bucket](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-plain-text.html)\.

 An index can contain multiple documents and multiple types of documents\.